Student and Faculty Newsletter

 year.
 Students interested in registering for courses at other colleges or universities should follow the steps listed below:

 Nursing students who are not on a four-year plan and find themselves needing some extra credits to maintain full-time status may find it helpful to obtain a minor.
 Students may discuss potential minors with their advisor.
-A minor in psychology, child
+Nursting students commonly explore a minor in psychology, human development and family science, nutrition, and/or biology.

 Students begin their clinical practice their sophomore year and, in over six semesters, complete 52 credits in nursing courses.